composewell/streamly/docs/Developer/Data.Scanl.md

 * Moore stream transducer (scan):
   * treating `s` as input in iterate style fold is restrictive
   * it can only do `Stream m s -> Stream m s` transformation
-  * so use a separate input
+  * so separate the input from state
-  * output derived from state after transition
+  * output is derived from state after transition
   * scan using the same state and output type:
   * f :: (s -> a -> s) -> s -> Stream m a -> Stream m s
   * scan using a separate state and output type: